hectoragofi/Color-Switch/README.md

 # Color-Switch
  Classic Color Switch game made on unity

-Just open with unity adn press play
+Just open with unity adn press play or install the apk